Oakapple/Get-clean-data/CodeBook.md

 > 5\.
 Creates a second, independent tidy data set with the average of each
 >    variable for each activity and each subject.

-So, each of the 86 variables above from the HAR data is averaged (mean) across all overvations for each subject-activity pair, resulting in a total of 180 observations (30 subjects x 6 activities).
+So, each of the 18 variables above from the HAR data is averaged (mean) across all overvations for each subject-activity pair, resulting in a total of 180 observations (30 subjects x 6 activities).

 ## Study Design

-This dataset merely cleans and aggregates data from the HAR project, and as such has no tudy design of it's own.
+This dataset merely cleans and aggregates data from the HAR project, and as such has no tudy design of its own.
 The study design for that project is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones